vitalif/vitastor/docs/config/pool.en.md

 subsets and then use a specific subset for pool instead of all OSDs.
 For example you can mark SSD OSDs with tag "ssd" and HDD OSDs with "hdd" and such tags will work as device classes.

+## noout

+- Type: boolean
+- Default: false

+If set to true, [osd_out_time](monitor.en.md#osd_out_time) is ignored for this OSD and it's never removed from data distribution by the monitor.

 # Pool parameters